-Welcome to my personal Web page!
+Welcome to my personal web page!

-I obtained my Engineer's Diploma in 2009 from the Department of Information and Communication Systems Engineering of University of the Aegean, and my MSc and PhD in 2012 and 2016, respectively, from the Computer Science Department of University of Crete (Greece).
-My doctoral thesis focused on how Linked Data can be exploited in information retrieval for supporting effective exploratory search services (slides here).
-After my PhD studies, I worked as a postdoctoral researcher for 3 years at the L3S Research Center of Leibniz University of Hanover (Germany), before joining FORTH-ICS in June 2019.
+I am an Assistant Professor at the School of Production Engineering and Management of the Technical University of Crete (Chania, Greece) and Affiliated Researcher at the Centre for Cultural Informatics of the Information Systems Laboratory (ISL) of FORTH-ICS (Heraklion, Greece).
+I obtained my Engineer's Diploma in 2009 from the Department of Information and Communication Systems Engineering of University of the Aegean (Samos, Greece), and my MSc and PhD in 2012 and 2016, respectively, from the Computer Science Department of University of Crete (Heraklion, Greece).
+I have conducted post-doctoral research at the L3S Research Center of Leibniz University of Hanover (3 years) and the Information Systems Laboratory (ISL) of FORTH-ICS (4.5 years).

 You can find detailed information in my Curriculum Vitae (last update: March 2022) (ελληνική έκδοση - Μάρτιος 2022).